transloadit/rails-sdk/README.md

 Support for EOL'd Ruby 1.9.x and Ruby 2.0 has been dropped, please use version 1.2.0 if you need support for older Ruby versions.

-Testing against these versions is performed automatically by [Travis CI](https://travis-ci.org/transloadit/rails-sdk).
+Testing against these versions is performed automatically by [GitHub Actions](https://github.com/transloadit/rails-sdk/actions/workflows/ci.yml).

 ### Support IE6 or jQuery < 1.9